the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now run again your app and try the "Dismiss" button.
+Now run again your application and try the "Dismiss" button.
 It should work.
 What you experience now is the **unidirectional data flow** in React.
 You trigger an action in your view - with `onClick()` - a function or class method modifies the internal component state and the `render()` method of the component runs again to update the view.

 ![Internal state update with unidirectional data flow](images/set-state-to-render-unidirectional.png)